parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-3/interactions/README.txt.txt

 Compilation-------------------------------------------------------------------

-	To compile SimpleMOC-kernel with default settings, use the following command (assuming you have a suitable compiler like g++ with OpenMP 5.0+ support and the necessary target device setup):
+	To compile SimpleMOC-kernel with default settings, use the following command (assuming you have a suitable compiler like icc with OpenMP 5.0+ support):

 	>$ make